Jeanne Jardine

-Jeanne Jardine was a British domestic writer and columnist who specialised in food and household management.
-She contributed regular columns to The Ladies' Field and Woman, and wrote chapters for books on home life and gardening.
-Jardine is best known for her 1910 vegetarian cookbook, The Best Vegetarian Dishes I Know, noted for its clear instructions and practical approach.
+Jeanne Jardine was a British domestic writer and columnist on food and household management.
+Her early published work included the regular domestic advice column in Woman, "Chats with Young Housewives" (starting in 1894) and the vegetarian recipe articles "Capital Vegetarian Dishes" in The Vegetarian in 1895.
+She later contributed columns to The Ladies' Field, wrote chapters for books on home life and gardening, and published the 1910 vegetarian cookbook The Best Vegetarian Dishes I Know, which included 107 recipes and was reviewed in British and American periodicals.

-Writing career
+Career

+By January 1894, Jardine was writing "Chats with Young Housewives", a regular domestic advice column in Woman.
+In April 1895, she published recipes for "Capital Vegetarian Dishes" in The Vegetarian, a periodical of the London Vegetarian Society.

-In 1898, Jardine contributed a chapter to The Lady at Home and Abroad on "The Responsibilities of a Mother".
-She was a regular contributor to The Ladies' Field, from around 1899 to 1914.
-She also authored its weekly column "Menage and Means".
-Additionally, she authored a regular column for Women, titled "Chats with Young Housewives".
-In 1909, Jardine contributed a chapter on cooking vegetables to the book The English Vegetable Garden: Written by Experts.
+In 1898, Jardine contributed the chapter "The Responsibilities of a Mother" to The Lady at Home and Abroad.
+She contributed to The Ladies' Field from 1898 to 1914, including the weekly column "Menage and Means".
+Kate Jackson describes "Jeanne Jardine" as the named cookery adviser for The Ladies' Field and states that she handled cookery correspondence for the magazine.
+In 1909, she authored the chapter "Cooking Vegetables" for The English Vegetable Garden: Written by Experts.

 The Best Vegetarian Dishes I Know

-In 1910, Jardine published The Best Vegetarian Dishes I Know, containing 107 vegetarian recipes.
-In the foreword, she stated:
+Jardine's The Best Vegetarian Dishes I Know, a cookbook of 107 vegetarian recipes, was published in 1910.
+In the foreword, she wrote:

 It is frequently asserted that a vegetarian diet is more costly than a meat diet, but those who adopt it will find that the extra cost of butter, milk, and eggs in a month will compare favourably with the butcher's bill for the same period.

-A review in The Guardian praised the book for its clear instructions and practicality.
-It noted that readers could quickly become self-sufficient cooks and noted the book's attention to detail, such as an omelette technique often omitted in other guides.
+A review in The Guardian described the book as clear and practical.
+It stated that readers could soon become self-sufficient cooks and referred to the book's account of an omelette technique often omitted from other guides.
 The Independent called it "helpful to the perplexed cook or housewife who must arrange hot-weather menus."
-The Guardian Journal described it as a practical cookbook for vegetarians who exclude fish.
-It noted the book's focus on creative dishes using ingredients like beans and peas, which, according to the review, deserved more attention in British cuisine.
+The Guardian Journal described it as a practical cookbook for vegetarians who exclude fish, and noted its use of beans and peas, which the review said deserved more attention in British cooking.